 We continue to support greenhouse gas reduction policies which maintain the international competitiveness of Australian industries such as petroleum refining.

 National Pollution Inventory Data (NPI)

 Governments should also look to more effective policies to reduce emissions from light vehicles, such as a package of 'complementary measures' to encourage new, more efficient vehicle technology and use of alternative fuels.

 Caltex believes biofuels can play a significant role in reducing greenhouse gas emissions and providing long- term solutions to climate change.

 That's why we are a leading supplier of biofuels to Australian motorists today and why we support policies made by Australian governments to increase the use of biofuels.

-We have an unwavering commitment to the safety of our workforce - employees, contractors, franchisees, and resellers.
-We want to ensure that every one of our people returns home safely every day.
+We have an unwavering commitment to the safety of our workforce and want to ensure that every one of our people returns home safely every day.

 We are making significant progress in improving process and personal safety throughout our manufacturing and supply chain.
 This includes working alongside suppliers to ensure full compliance with Caltex health, safety and environmental policies and procedures.

 Leadership is a critical factor for success in achieving benchmark standards in workplace safety.
 Our leaders are not only accountable for achieving results, but also for modelling behaviours at all times.
 We consistently assess and take steps to manage potential risks to our employees, contractors, the public and the environment.